anthonywayas123/Unilever-Global-Analytics-SQL-Database-Project-/README.md

 ## Key Standout Insights

-These are the findings most likely to save or generate significant money:

 **1. $33,814 lost from 19 days of one product being out of stock** - Dermalogica SPF 15.
 This single finding justifies an immediate investment in inventory management software for Prestige product lines.

 **2. All 5 segments have negative NPS** - No segment has more promoters than detractors.
 For a $60 billion company this represents billions in potential revenue at risk from customer churn.